-Other causes of urate bladder stones include liver diseases such as portosystemic shunts.
-In these situations, urate bladder stones may form if the urine is highly acidic or becomes extremely concentrated.
+There are two main causes of urate stones: a genetic defect in the metabolism of uric acid, which is most commonly seen in dalmatians, and a liver disease called a portosystemic shunt (abnormal blood vessel bypassing the liver).
 If urate bladder stones or crystals are diagnosed in a dog that is not a Dalmatian, the dog should be tested for the presence of a liver shunt.

 How common are urate bladder stones?

 While bladder stones are somewhat common in dogs, urate stones constitute only about 5% of all bladder stones diagnosed.
-Breeds most commonly diagnosed with urate bladder stones include Dalmatians, English Bulldogs, and Black Russian Terriers.
+Breeds most diagnosed with urate bladder stones include dalmatians, English bulldogs, and black Russian terriers.
 In these breeds, genetic testing should be performed prior to breeding to reduce the occurrence of this condition.
-Urate bladder stones are more common in male Dalmatians (97%) than females (3%).
+Urate bladder stones are more common in male (97%) than female (3%) dalmatians.

 What are the signs of urate bladder stones?

-If urate bladder stones form as a result of a portosystemic shunt, the dog may also show signs of neurologic impairment (dullness or disorientation, head pressing, or seizures).
+If urate bladder stones form because of a portosystemic shunt, the dog may also show signs of neurologic impairment (dullness or disorientation, head pressing, or seizures).

 How are urate bladder stones diagnosed?

-"The only way to be positive that a bladder stone is a urate stone is to have the stone analyzed at a veterinary diagnostic laboratory."
+"The only way to be sure that a bladder stone is a urate stone is to have the stone analyzed at a veterinary diagnostic laboratory."

 How are urate bladder stones treated?

-There are two primary treatment strategies for treating urate bladder stones in dogs: non-surgical removal by urohydropropulsion, and surgical removal.
+There are two primary treatment strategies for treating urate bladder stones in dogs: medical dissolution and physical removal.

-In some cases, small stones may be removed non-surgically by urohydropropulsion.
-In simplest terms, the bladder stones are flushed out of the bladder using special urinary catheter technique.
-This is only possible when the stones are very small in diameter.
+Removal may be done in several ways.
+In some cases, small stones may be removed non-surgically by urohydropropulsion, in which the stones are flushed out of the bladder using a special urinary catheter technique.
+This method is only possible when the stones are very small in diameter.
 If your veterinarian has a cystoscope, small stones in the bladder or urethra can sometimes be removed with this instrument, therefore avoiding a surgical procedure to open the bladder.

-In some selected referral centers, a third option may be available to treat urate bladder stones.
-This option is ultrasonic dissolution, a technique in which high frequency ultrasound waves are used to disrupt or break the stones into tiny particles that can then be flushed out of the bladder.
-Due to its lack of availability, this option is not widely used.
+In some selected referral centers, a third option may be available to treat urate bladder stones: ultrasonic dissolution.
+With this technique, high frequency ultrasound waves are used to disrupt or break the stones into tiny particles that can then be flushed out of the bladder.
+This option is not widely used due to its lack of availability.
 It has the advantage of immediate removal of the offending stones without the need for surgery or general anesthesia.
 Your veterinarian will discuss this treatment option with you if it is available in your area.